 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-As a Mother to a very active live wire of a 3 year old, I just do not get enough sleep.
+As a Mother to a very active live wire of a 4 year old, I often just do not get enough sleep.
 Between the midnight night terrors and the early morning awakening call for ‘Mummy!’ there just is never the time for me to get enough shut-eye.
 So here is my plan for the perfect self care bedtime routine.

 The Perfect Self Care Bedtime Routine